List of Melbourne City FC records and statistics

-Melbourne City Football Club is an Australian professional soccer club based in Bundoora, Melbourne.
+Melbourne City Football Club is an Australian professional soccer club based in Cranbourne East, Melbourne.
 The club was formed in 2009 as Melbourne Heart before being renamed as Melbourne City.
 They became the second Victorian member admitted into the A-League Men in 2010 after Melbourne Victory.

 The list encompasses the honours won by Melbourne City.
 The player records section itemises the club's leading goalscorers and those who have made the most appearances in first-team competitions.
 It also records notable achievements by Melbourne City players on the international stage, and the highest transfer fees paid and received by the club.

-Melbourne City has won one A-League Men Premiership in 2020–21, one A-League Men Championship in 2021 and an Australia Cup in 2016.
-The club's record appearance maker is Scott Jamieson, who has currently made 154 appearances, between 2017 and the present day.
-Jamie Maclaren is Melbourne City's record goalscorer, scoring 95 goals in total.
+Melbourne City has won three A-League Men premierships in 2020–21, 2021–22 and 2022–23, two A-League Men championships in 2021 and 2025, as well as an Australia Cup in 2016.
+The club's record appearance maker is Curtis Good, who has made 180 appearances, between 2011 and 2024.
+Jamie Maclaren is Melbourne City's record goalscorer, scoring 115 goals in total.

-All figures are correct as of the match played on 19 March 2023.
+All figures are correct as of the match played on 6 December 2024.